sharmakashishh/PRODIGY_DS_03/README.md

-# 🧠 Bank Marketing Analysis using Decision Tree Classifier
+# 🧠 Bank Marketing Prediction using Decision Tree

-This project focuses on predicting whether a customer will subscribe to a term deposit using the **Bank Marketing Dataset**.
+This project uses a **Decision Tree Classifier** to predict whether a customer will subscribe to a term deposit based on the **Bank Marketing Dataset**.
+The model is trained and tested in **Google Colab** using Python.
-A **Decision Tree Classifier** is applied to train and evaluate the model based on customer details and previous campaign interactions.

 ---

-## 📌 Dataset Information
+## 📁 Dataset

+- File: `bank-full.csv`
-- Total Records: 45,211
+- Records: 45,211
-- Attributes: 17
+- Features: 17
-- Target Variable: `y` (yes/no) — whether the client subscribed to a term deposit
+- Target: `y` (yes/no – subscribed to term deposit)
-- File Used: `bank-full.csv`

 ---

-## 🛠️ Tools & Technologies
+## 🔧 Tools & Libraries

 - Python
 - Google Colab